NuGet/NuGetDocs/site/Docs/Working-Specs/Static-Analysis-In-Gallery.markdown

            "Run static analysis rules on my package and notify me".

-3. Have a worker task which would run every 5 minutes and executes the analysis rules on newly submitted packages.
+3. Have a worker task which would run every 5 minutes and executes the analysis rules on newly submitted packages (with a high watermark) .
 The task should send mail notification to the owner about the errors and warnings.

 #### Open questions ####

 1. In addition to "Run static analysis" option in the upload wizard, should we have an option like "Upload my package only when static analysis rule suceeds".
 That way an user can chose not to push the package if it has errors and get it fixed.
-In that case should we have the nupkg files in a temp container until the static analysis rules are run ?
+In that case, should the package be in a temp container in blob ( and temp table in DB ) until the rules are run ?
-2. Running the analysis rules requires unzipping the nupkg file and we don't want to do it in the web role.
-If we can do it in web role, we can have 'static analysis' as step in the upload process and users can check out the results right before pushing the package.
+2. Other alternative would be to run the rules as part of the upload process ( like we have a "Verify" section in thwe upload wizard) and show instant results to the user.
+But running the analysis rules requires unzipping the nupkg file and we don't want to do it in the web role.
 Any thoughts around this ?

 # Extended scenarios : #